arttracks/provenance-interactive/README.md

 *(This interactive was designed to work on a screen with a fixed resolution using the Chrome browser.
 It has not been tested in other browsers, and it does not adjust to different resolutions.
 Needless to say, it's also not mobile-friendly.)*

-If you're interested in seeing a working version of this interactive, please visit <http://cmoa.github.io/provenance-interactive/>.

 This project was generously funded by the Institute for Museum and Library Services as part of the Art Tracks project.